One of the common questions that will always be asked is “should I bulk or should I cut?”

 We also encounter the confused teen that, regardless of wondrous intent, believes endless amounts of clean food will lead to 100% pure muscle gains because the carbs are slow-digesting or complex.

-Cutting refers to the period of time spend losing weight when the offseason ends.
+Cutting refers to the period of time spent losing weight when the offseason ends.
 During this phase of the cycle, one will attempt to shed the excess weight gained as a result of continual force-feeding from the previous months.

 For many, not all though, this is where the obsessive tendencies begin to surface.
 Usually, it will start with an unrealistic goal.
 As a result of said unrealism, drastic measures are often taken.
 Some people really believe they can shed all the excess fat they gained over 5 months in just 6-8 weeks time with NO muscle loss.